Dry-Heat Cooking Methods for Fish & Shellfish

 Because most fish are delicately flavored, they should be marinated for only a brief period of time

 Fillets of lean flatfish with delicate textures, such as flounder and sole, are better broiled.
 They should be placed on a preheated broiling platter before being placed under the broiler.
-Shellfish such as Oysters and clams are best broiled on the half shell with flavored butters, bread crumbs or other garnishes and served sizzling hot.
+Shellfish such as Oysters and clams are best broiled on the half shell with flavored butter, bread crumbs or other garnishes and served sizzling hot.
 Squid can be stuffed, secured with a toothpick and broiled or grilled.

 Seasoning Fish and Shellfish to Be Broiled or Grilled